 The UK has now moved beyond a debate on whether action is needed, focusing instead on how more balanced Boards can be achieved most effectively.

-Lord Davies, Government and British business have all stated a preference for a voluntary approach, in which companies set reasonable targets for Board appointments and progress is monitored.
+The Lord Davies of Abersoch CBE, Government and British business have all stated a preference for a voluntary approach, in which companies set reasonable targets for Board appointments and progress is monitored.

 Following Lord Davies’ 2011 Report and his recommendations for self-regulation, appointments of women to Board positions, which had plateaued at 12.5% for three years, now stand at approximately 26.7% at the start of 2017.
 Lord Davies had set a target of achieving 25% representation at Board level in the FTSE 100 by the end of 2015, and this was met.
 Whilst more work needs to be done, this sharp increase in a short period of time demonstrates the efficacy of a self-regulatory model.